How do I get ING's additional Savings Maximiser variable rate?

 2. Agent of the Australian Postal Corporation who is in charge of an office supplying postal services to the public

-3. APS employee engaged on an ongoing basis with 2 or more years of continuous service who is not specified in another item of this Part
+3. APS employee engaged on an ongoing basis with 2 or more years of continuous service who is not specified elsewhere in this Part

 4. Australian Consular Officer or Australian Diplomatic Officer (within the meaning of the Consular Fees Act 1955)